Revelstoke roads and weather: showers today - Revelstoke Review

 Weather report from Environment Canada for Revelstoke area:

-The three fires are under control and none are near Revelstoke.
-One is near Golden, but it’s under control.
+Four of the fires are under control and none are near Revelstoke.
+One is near Golden, but it’s under control and small.
+A new one started last night near Kikomun Creek Provincial Park.
+It’s suspected it was started by people and is currently 0.01 ha.

 For more info visit: B.C.
 Widlfire